tetrapharmakon/species/_lectures/3-monoidal-structures-on-P.md

 $$ (X \cup Y)_\bullet : [n] \mapsto X[n] \cup Y[n] $$

-where $\cup$ denotes disjoint union of sets.
+where $\cup$ denotes the disjoint union of sets.
 It can be easily checked that $(X\cup Y)_\bullet$ is the binary coproduct bifunctor in $\bf Spc$.
-(Evidently: because colimits, and a fortiori coproducts, in a category of functors, are compute pointwise.)
+(Evidently: because colimits, and *a fortiori* coproducts, in a category of functors, are computed pointwise.)

 In terms of their formal power series representation, the product corresponds to the plain *sum* of formal power series.

-In order to introduce the next construction we need the following definition: let $X,Y$ be two sets on which a group $G$ is acting, respectively on the right and on the left.
+In order to introduce the next construction, we need the following definition: let $X,Y$ be two sets on which a group $G$ is acting, respectively on the right and on the left.

 We define the *equivariant product* $X\otimes_G Y$ of $X$ and $Y$ to be the set obtained as the coequaliser of the pair of maps